matthiasGmayer/structural-independence-typst/no_residual/main.typ

 We will now introduce the history and state the fundamental theorem without proofs.
 Proofs follow immediately from the general theory.
-Direct proofs can be read in @FFS, where everything is stated in the canonical space w.r.t. $U$ and without measure theory.
+Direct proofs can be read in @FFS, where everything is stated in the canonical space w.r.t. $U$ and without the use of measure theory.

 First, we introduce generation, a sufficient condition for $X$ to be determined by $U_J$